MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

 This contradiction of needing an editable element, but not wanting it to be visible, leads web-based editors to create hidden editable elements to facilitate text input.
 This approach negatively impacts accessibility and increases complexity, leading to buggy behavior.

 An alternative is to incorporate a contenteditable element into the view of the editor, regardless of whether the editor is editing an HTML document.
-This approach limits the editor's flexibilty in modifying the view, since the view is also powering the text input experience.
+This approach limits the editor's flexibility in modifying the view, since the view is also powering the text input experience.

 ## Real-world Examples of Text Input Issues in Top Sites and Frameworks
 ### Accessibility Issues in the Monaco Editor
 [This video](https://www.youtube.com/watch?v=xzC86EG9lPo) demos Windows Narrator reading from a hidden textarea element in the Monaco editor and compares it with the intended experience by showing Narrator reading text from CKEditor, which uses a contenteditable element as part of its view.

 Monaco edits plain text - it's a code editor.
 The plain text document is presented using a rich view created from HTML, but a hidden textarea is used to integrate with the text input services of the OS.
-This approach makes the hidden textarea the accessibile surface for the editable content being edited.
+This approach makes the hidden textarea the accessible surface for the editable content being edited.

 Two aspects of accessibility suffer as a result:
   1. The focused element is off screen so narrator doesn't place a blue outline around the words as they are read aloud.